 Here we are, thirteen weeks into training!
 I feel like it’s right around the corner…and I can’t really believe in less than two months I’ll be heading to Chicago!
 I can’t wait to run in better temperatures than we’ve been getting here in Florida.
 It’s summer and it’s in the 60s in the morning there!
 Well, not every morning, but at this point I’d take a few mornings below 70 over mornings pushing 90!Join me and link up with @dblred0728 for the Weekly Wrap!
-I talk @chimarathon training...what… Click To Tweet
+I talk @chimarathon training...what are you training for?
+Click To Tweet

 Monday, August 14:

 Actual: Tempo 4 miles

 I was scheduled to do 5 easy miles today, but I went out with a new group and ended up running with their group leader a bit faster than I normally would.
 So it turned into 4 tempo miles.
 I felt pretty good for most of it, a bit overheated, but good.
 I did learn a new trick- stuffing ice down your bra when its hot.
 It works really well!

 I had every intention of running today, but after work I hit some major traffic jams on the way home and missed the group run I was intending on going to.
 Then I was trying to find a local park or stretch to run on for my mile repeats, but everywhere I drove to had no sidewalk to run on!
 I was pretty frustrated but ended up just going home.

 Actual: 4 miles @ 10:10 pace

 Since I didn’t get the chance to run Tuesday I went to a group run Wednesday morning with the MRTT chapter in Tampa.
 We did bridge repeats in Temple Terrace and it was a really good workout!

 Actual: rest day

 My Garmin has been telling me I’m “unproductive” with my training lately.
 For those not familiar with this feature, some Garmin watches will give you a ‘training score’ and tell you what category your training falls into: